Freaky/IMSErious/README.md

 * `IMSE_FOLDER` - IMAP folder name
 * `IMSE_FROM` - `From:` address of a new email (if any)
 * `IMSE_SNIPPET` - a sample of the body of a new email (if any)

+## Security

+It should not need to be said that there are potentially serious security implications from allowing remote clients to trigger commands on your server.
+While every effort has been made to limit the potential for harm, it is your responsibility not to use this program unsafely.

+It is strongly discouraged to run an open instance of IMSErious on a public network, or as a privileged user.

 [rfc5423]: https://www.rfc-editor.org/rfc/rfc5423.html
 [OX]: https://doc.dovecot.org/configuration_manual/push_notification/